gkapfham/pyohio2021-presentation/slides.md

 - Using type annotations, Typer can:
   - automatically generate all menus
   - perform error checking on all arguments
-  - convertall arguments to the correct type
+  - convert all arguments to the correct type

 </div>